chaojie1022/soubaibei/src/main/resources/static/assets/bootstrap-table/src/extensions/print/README.md

 ### printIgnore

 * type: Boolean
-* description: set true to hide this column in the printed page.
+* description: set true to hide this column in the printed pageReq.
 * default: `false`

 ### printFormatter